charlesbrandt/public/code/version-control/git.md

 https://dev.to/afrodevgirl/replacing-master-with-main-in-github-2fjf

-Be sure to update defaults in your host:
+Be sure to update defaults in your git server host:

 https://stackoverflow.com/questions/30987216/change-default-branch-in-gitlab